 East Torrance Soil and Water Conservation District Complex - 700 10th Street

 Fall Professional Development Tour

 November 4, 2016

 Milnesand, New Mexico

-The NM section of the Society for Range Management is hosting a fall professional development tour in Milnesand, NM on Friday, November 4th.
-The location is a little off the beaten path down in the southeast corner of NM, but this is the heart of lesser prairie-chicken habitat (in NM) and we figured you would feel at home on the range.
-As you probably know, the chicken is having an identity crisis...it cannot decide if it is imperiled or impregnable...should it be hunted or listed as endangered.
+The NM section of the Society for Range Management hosted a fall professional development tour in Milnesand, NM on Friday, November 4th.
+The location was a little off the beaten path down in the southeast corner of NM, but it was in the heart of lesser prairie-chicken habitat (in NM).
+Currently the chicken is having an identity crisis...it cannot decide if it is imperiled or impregnable...should it be hunted or listed as endangered.
 The latest census reports the 29,000 birds are waiting for after the election to decide their fate.
-Please join us for a tour of lesser prairie-chicken habitat as well discussions with invited LPC experts such scientists, managers, and practitioners.
-We will be working with the Center of Excellence - Milnesand to highlight the proactive conservation work they have been involved with on numerous local ranches.
-If you have a passion for range management, wildlife, and conservation of natural resources this tour and meeting is for you.
+The tour was a success thanks to the guest speakers including scientists, managers, and practitioners.
+The Center of Excellence - Milnesand highlighted their proactive conservation work.
+Thanks to all involved.

 2016 Summer Tour

 Taos Plateau and Rio Grande del Norte National Monument